-- Location: 545 miles SW of Tampa, Florida
+- Location: 520 miles SW of Tampa, Florida

-- Maximum Sustained Winds: 145 mph, Category 4
+- Maximum Sustained Winds: 150 mph, Category 4

-- Current Movement: ENE at 12 mph
+- Current Movement: ENE at 9 mph

-A turn toward the east-northeast and northeast is expected today and Wednesday.
-On the forecast track, the center of Milton is forecast to move just north of the Yucatan Peninsula today and approach the west coast of the Florida Peninsula on Wednesday.
-The hurricane will likely make landfall in Florida Wednesday night.
-While fluctuations in intensity are expected, Milton is forecast to remain an extremely dangerous hurricane through landfall in Florida.
-Milton is still a relatively compact hurricane, but the wind field is expected to continue to grow in size as it approaches Florida.
+A turn toward the northeast with an increase in forward speed is expected to begin later today and continue through Thursday.
+On the forecast track, the center of Milton will move across the eastern Gulf of Mexico and approach the west-central coast of Florida through Wednesday.
+The center is likely to make landfall along the west-central Florida Coast on Wednesday night and move east-northeastward across central Florida through Thursday night.
+While Fluctuations in intensity are expected, Milton is forecast to remain an extremely dangerous hurricane through landfall in Florida.